Asphyxious the Sanctified & Annihilation Servitors

 - The Galvaniser is the cheapest possible warjack, making it the cheapest way to get Asphyxious4 in your army.
 Honestly though, unless you're replacing a unit of mechaniks, just spend an extra point and get a decent jack.

-- The Diffuser can give you another +2" charge range.
+- The Diffuser can give you +2" charge range.
 You'll just need to cope with it's cruddy RAT 3.
 It gets a free reroll, but still.

 - Take 1 Negator and just send it in to apply Dark Shroud and Flank for Aurora2's Negators if that's the kind of army you want to run.